seankross/bookdown-start/docs/04-Evaluation.md

 ## Forecast Submission Visualization and Leaderboard

 The [dashboard](https://shiny.ecoforecast.org){target="_blank"} shows the forecast submissions by each team for each forecast theme by date and forecast variable.
-It also provides the CRPS scores for each submitted forecast.
+It also provides the [CRPS scores](https://shiny.ecoforecast.org/#section-scores){target="_blank"} for each submitted forecast.

+## References

+Gneiting, T., A.E.
+Raftery.
+2007.
+Strictly proper scoring rules, prediction, and estimation.
+Journal of the American Statistical Association, 102(477): 359–378. https://doi.org/10.1198/016214506000001437

+Jordan, A., F. Kruger, and S. Lerch 2018.
+Evaluating probabilistic forecasts with scoringRules. https://cran.r-project.org/web/packages/scoringRules/vignettes/article.pdf

+Gneiting, T., A.E.
+Raftery, A.H.
+Westveld III, T. Goldman.
+2005.
+Calibrated probabilistic forecasting using ensemble model output statistics and minimum CRPS estimation.
+Monthly Weather Review, 133(5): 1098-1118. https://doi.org/10.1175/MWR2904.1